 - Follow a pedagogical approach.
 LEGO Braille Bricks work to the proven pedagogical concept of powerful learning through play – making them a valuable tool for teachers and students.

 - Boost confidence.
-By inspiring blind and visually impaired kids early in life in such a positive and enjoyable way, we are helping develop their independence and communication skills from an early age.
+By inspiring blind and low vision kids early in life in such a positive and enjoyable way, we are helping develop their independence and communication skills from an early age.

 - Help develop creative, engaged lifelong learners.
-Learning Braille is said to be crucial for blind or visually impaired children as it allows them to develop a variety of life skills, ensuring they experience intellectual freedom, independence and equal access to education and work.
+Learning Braille is said to be crucial for blind or low vision children as it allows them to develop a variety of life skills, ensuring they experience intellectual freedom, independence and equal access to education and work.